jsyang/celestial/README.md

 ## TODO for v1.1

-- change nearest planet and star indicator to HUD outside of a box
-    - update nearest every 20 cycles
 - add hotkey for targeting (enemy units and structures)
-- add rank insignia and progress bar for next rank

 - improve fighter AI
     - retarget when current attackTarget is dead